paperclip-ui/paperclip/README.md

 ### How can I use Paperclip in my project? 🤔

-Paperclip is meant for _styling_ and creating primitive components.
-It's almost like a design system tool, and replaces other tools like styled components, BEM (CSS pattern), CSS modules, etc.
+Paperclip is meant for _styling_ and creating primitive components. **It's probably best thought of as a design system tool**, and replaces other tools like styled components, BEM (CSS pattern), CSS modules, etc.

 Paperclip works well with CSS frameworks like Tailwind since you can load these CSS frameworks into the designer and use them when you're creating your UIs visually. ✨